Twilight4/gnome-settings/README.md

 1. Restart the display manager or try to disabling it - Ctrl+Alt+F2 (or alternative), issue command:
     - `sudo systemctl restart gdm`
     - `sudo systemctl disable gdm`
+2. Use command in virtual console which should make the session functional again: `gnome-restart`
 2. Restart the PC
 3. Clear GNOME Shell extensions or lastly installed one in virtual console and then restart display manager:
     - `rm -rf ~/.config/.local/share/gnome-shell/extensions/culprit-extension`